CNC Turning Service Overview

 This is a process where powdered paint is sprayed onto a part which is then baked in an oven.
 This creates a strong, wear- and corrosion-resistant layer that is more durable than standard painting methods.
 A wide variety of colors are available to create the desired aesthetic.

 Don’t see the finish you need?
-Submit an RFQ and we’ll look into a finishing process for you.
+Submit an RFQ and we’ll look into a finishing process for process for your custom lathe work.

 Ready to get started on your CNC turning quote?